Astera 10.1 - Release Notes¶

-Apart from all the above mentioned, Astera 10.1 brings Astera Data Services to the user.
-With Astera Data Services, users can now enjoy the competitive edge of Astera’s powerful ETL engine to create code-free integrations and publish them through natively designed REST APIs to enable real-time data sharing between different departments within an organization, across platforms, or external partners without compromising security.
+Apart from all the above mentioned, Astera 10.1 brings Astera API Management to the user.
+With Astera API Management, users can now enjoy the competitive edge of Astera’s powerful ETL engine to create code-free integrations and publish them through natively designed REST APIs to enable real-time data sharing between different departments within an organization, across platforms, or external partners without compromising security.

 To further talk about the details of each component, here is what Astera 10.1 has to offer.

 MongoDB is a source-available cross-platform document-oriented database program.
 It lets the user store data in flexible, JSON-like documents with optional schemas.
 This means that fields can vary from document to document and data structure can be changed over time.

 With the release of Astera 10.1 comes the MongoDB Connector to the Astera Centerprise toolbox.
 This will allow the user to configure a MongoDB Server as a source when creating ETL pipelines on the Centerprise designer.

 The MongoDB Source object can be brought onto the designer through drag and drop.
 It looks like this,